Panasonic GH5 vs Fujifilm X-A10

 Review summary: Panasonic GH5 vs Fujifilm X-A10

 So how do things add up?
 Is there a clear favorite between the Panasonic GH5 and the Fujifilm X-A10?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DC-GH5:

 - More detail: Offers more megapixels (20.2 vs 16MP) with a 10% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/60p vs 1080/30p).